 Find a time when you’re both calm and relaxed to talk about anything other than work, yours or his.
 Keep it short, simple and light.
 Suggest going for a walk together, he may say no, but don’t let it stop you asking again the following day.
 Let him know that you can see he’s struggling and that you’d like to help, and right now you’re struggling to know how.

-A question I find really helpful is – what do you need right now?
+A question you can ask him that I find really helpful is – what do you need right now?

 Avoid judgements, criticism or any negative comments even though you may be ready to scream at him.
 Take care of yourself too; don’t over do it trying to keep the house spotless and end up running around like a headless chicken.
 Make time to be together, look at old photos, talk about when you first met, go for a walk and also enjoy the silences.